Sole, Dover sole, Common sole

 Fish type - White flat fish

-The stock is currently healthy and although being fished in accordance with the precautionary approach, fishing mortality is above the rate required to meet maximum sustainable yield.
+The stock has been decreasing since 2012 and is currently below the required level.
+Fishing mortality is above the rate required to meet maximum sustainable yield.
 Avoid eating immature sole (less than 30cm) and fresh (not previously frozen) fish caught during the breeding season (April-June).

 Sole is a right-eyed flatfish (eyes on the right hand side of the body) and belongs to the family of flatfishes known as Soleidae.
 It spawns in spring and early summer in shallow coastal water, from April to June in the southern North Sea, from May-June off the coast of Ireland and southern England, and as early as February in the Mediterranean.
 Common sole become sexually mature at 3-5 years, when 25-35cm long, the males being somewhat smaller than the females.
 It can attain lengths of 60-70cm and weigh 3kg.The maximum reported age is 26 years.
 Sole is a nocturnal predator and therefore more susceptible to capture by fisheries at night than in daylight.

 The spawning stock biomass for the Bay of Biscay sole increased from a historical low in 2003 but has been decreasing since 2012 and is currently just below MSY B trigger.
 During this period fishing pressure has been stable but is too high and above MSY.
 ICES recommends that catches in 2015 should be no more than 2407 t (3270 t in 2014).

 A multi annual management plan was first put in place in 2006 to restore the spawning stock to 13,000 t by 2008 and thereafter ensure the sustainable exploitation of the stock.
 A long-term target fishing mortality rate and rate of reduction to achieve this has yet to be decided.
 The management plan has not yet been evaluated by ICES.